Slinky: Subsequent developments

-In 1960, after his wife filed for divorce, Richard James left the company and he became an evangelical missionary in Bolivia with Wycliffe Bible Translators.
+Although the Slinky had early success, sales peaked in the late 1950s, then began to decline.
+Richard's interest in Slinky and the company waned, and he became deeply involved in a religious sect, reportedly giving it large amounts of company funds.
+In 1960, he told Betty that he was going to become an evangelical missionary in Bolivia with Wycliffe Bible Translators.
+Rather than going with him or selling the company, Betty decided to remain, divorce Richard, and take over the company.
+Richard relocated to Bolivia leaving Betty and their six children behind.

 Betty James moved the company to Hollidaysburg, Pennsylvania in 1964 and the company grew under her direction.
 She attributed the toy's success to its "simplicity".
 The company was sold to Poof Products, Inc. in 1998.
 Slinky continued production in Hollidaysburg.

 Betty James died of congestive heart failure in November 2008, at age 90, after serving as James Industries' president from 1960 to 1998.

 In July 2012, Poof-Slinky, Inc. was acquired by the private equity firm Propel Equity Partners.
 In 2014, Propel Equity Partners consolidated Poof-Slinky and several other toy brands into Alex Brands.

 In July 2020, the Slinky brand was sold to Just Play.

 Physical properties

 The physical laws that govern the mechanics of a Slinky are Hooke's law and gravitation.